 However, there’s a risk that the broker will have inflated the seller’s expectations in the same way that estate agents tend to do with property owners.
 There is also a strong possibility that to get the best price for their client (the seller), they will encourage you to get into a bidding war.

 A broker is also likely to want you to have 100% of the purchase price in cash at the point of sale – often because they know that the asking price does not stack up for a lender.

 Sourcing & How To Find A Business To Buy

-So the question becomes how to find businesses for sale without resorting to brokers or looking at adverts.
+If using a broker does not feel like the right approach for you don’t panic there are other worthwhile options to explore.
+There are many other ways to find businesses for sale without resorting to brokers or looking at adverts.
 They include:

 Talk to your personal and professional network.

 Your clients or suppliers may also know people who could be persuaded to sell their business to you.
 Let them know the kind of business you’re interested in and in which sector.

 Arrange meetings with competitors and suggest that your two companies merge.

 There are online directories that list businesses for sale like www.rightbiz.co.uk.
 Find one that specialises in your chosen sector.

 Buy or build a database that has the names and physical addresses of business owners in the specific sector you’re targeting.
 Write a personal letter.
 Explain that you’re a private investor and share your motive for wanting to buy businesses in their sector.